nstahl/kaleidoscope/README.md

 Kaleidoscopic image transformations for your webbrowser.

+Checkout a hosted version on my [github pages](https://nstahl.github.io/kaleidoscope/kaleidoscope.html).

+> Swipe right or left for the next image, up or down to toggle between colors and grayscale.

 ## Running the Dev Server

 To run a local development server and view the kaleidoscope experience, follow these steps: